visinf/mar-scf/README.md

 	@inproceedings{marscf20cvpr,
-	title = {Normalizing Flows with Multi-scale Autoregressive Priors}, author = {Shweta Mahajan and Apratim Bhattacharyya and Mario Fritz and Stefan Roth and Bernt Schiele}, booktitle = {IEEE Conference on Computer Vision and Pattern Recognition}, year = {2020},
+	title = {Normalizing Flows with Multi-scale Autoregressive Priors}, author = {Shweta Mahajan and Apratim Bhattacharyya and Mario Fritz and Bernt Schiele and Stefan Roth}, booktitle = {IEEE Conference on Computer Vision and Pattern Recognition}, year = {2020},
 	}